-"Suggestion") is that we be convinced that any life run on self-will can hardly be a success.
+"The first requirement (please notice that it says "requirement" not "suggestion") is that we be convinced that any life run on self-will can hardly be a success.
 On that basis we are almost always in collision with something or somebody, even though our motives are good.
-Most people try to live by self-propulsion (not just food addicts but MOST people).
+Most people try to live by self-propulsion (not just alcoholics but MOST people).
 Each person is forever trying to arrange the lights, the ballet, the scenery and the rest of the players in his own way.
 If his arrangements would only stay put, if only people would do as he wished, the show would be great.
 Everybody, including himself, would be pleased.
 Life would be wonderful.
 In trying to make these arrangements our actor may sometimes be quite virtuous.
-He may be kind, considerate, patient, generous; even modest and self-sacrificing.
+He may be kind, considerate, patient, generous; even modest and selfsacrificing.
 On the other hand, he may be mean, egotistical, selfish and dishonest.
 But, as with most humans, he is more likely to have varied traits."